 - Sort material by color and type

 We also offer Styrofoam recycling at our Spring and Fall Recycling Collection Events, typically held in May and October.

-Here are more styrofoam recycling options (pdf) in the Seattle area, including Bothell, Issaquah, Kent, Shoreline and Seattle SoDo.
-We recommend calling before you go to confirm they will accept your material.
+StyroFest is the only option for recycling styrofoam in Kirkland.
+Can't make it to StyroFest?
+Here are more styrofoam recycling options (pdf, updated 2018) in the Seattle area, including Bothell, Issaquah, Kent, Shoreline and Seattle SoDo.
+Please call before you make a special trip to confirm they will accept your material.